bbfrederick/picachooser/README.rst

 .. figure:: https://raw.githubusercontent.com/bbfrederick/picachooser/master/images/picalogo.png
    :alt: Logo

-A set of simple gui tools for scanning through MELODIC probabalistic ICA runs and quickly making decisions about which components to retain, and what relates to what.
+A set of simple gui tools for scanning through MELODIC probabilistic ICA runs and quickly making decisions about which components to retain, and what relates to what.
 These tools each only do one thing, but they do them quickly and easily using only keyboard input.
 Current programs are